meteorhacks/meteor-ssr/README.md

 ## Usage

 Let's say we've a template in the `client/postList.html`
-> You must create your tempalate in a place it can be seen by the client
+> You must create your tempalate in a place it can be seen by the client.
-> We are not loading template via browser, but in order to built them, templates needs to be on the client
+> We are not loading template via browser, but in order to built them, templates needs to be on the client.

 ```html
 <template name='postList'>